Ms. Ignacio's 2nd Grade

 Behavior and Classroom Management

-My classroom approach to teaching is focused on positive reinforcement and helping my students to grow and make positive behavior choices.
+My classroom approach to teaching is focused on praise, firm and positive reinforcement, and helping my students make positive behavior choices.
 Assumption school has adopted a positive discipline program.
 Positive Discipline weaves the teaching of social-emotional skills and character development into the fabric of each and every school day.

-In addition to this program, students will also have an opportunity to set goals, self regulate themselves each day and work towards making positive behavior choices.
+In addition to this program, students will also have an opportunity to set goals, to self-regulate themselves each day, and work towards making positive behavior choices.
 I employ the three strike policy in my classroom as well.
 This method gives students three chances to make better choices.
 This is communicated to students verbally.
 The hope is with three chances to make better choices, students will reflect on their behavior and how they can take steps towards making good choices.

 As a visual reminder, each child will be included on our vertical “HOW AM I DOING TODAY” chart.
 There are 5 sheets and throughout the day, students will have opportunities to move their clothespin up and down the chart.
 Movement on the chart directly reflects the choices they are making throughout the day.